Berkshire Bank Hockey Night In New England: Projected Bruins-Blue Jackets Lines, Pairings

-As for the blue line, Kampfer will join John Moore on the third pairing.
-It’s been quite a while since Kampfer has seen game action, as he’s been a healthy scratch for quite literally months, with his last game coming Dec.
-23rd against the Carolina Hurricanes.
+DeBrusk’s return will result in some line shuffling, beginning with Trent Frederic getting healthy scratched.
+Charlie Coyle will skate opposite DeBrusk on the second unit with David Krejci between them.
+Paul Carey and Chris Wagner will flank Sean Kuraly on the third line, while Joakim Nordstrom, Noel Acciari and David Backes will make up the fourth group.

-The Blue Jackets, who are clinging to the last Eastern Conference wild card spot, feature a handful of ex-Bruins.
-Adam McQuaid, who was sent to the New York Rangers this past offseason for a draft pick and Kampfer and was acquired by the Blue Jackets at the trade deadline, will skate on Columbus’ third defensive pairing.
-Former B’s third-line center Riley Nash also plays for Columbus, but poor performance throughout the season has resulted in him being healthy scratched.
+With the Bruins still awaiting the respective returns of Matt Grzelcyk, Torey Krug and Kevan Miller, they’ll skate John Moore with Brandon Carlo on the second pairing, while Steven Kampfer and Connor Clifton will serve as the third duo.

-Tuukka Rask will be in net for the B’s, while the Blue Jackets will counter with Sergei Bobrovsky.
+Jaroslav Halak will be in net for the B’s, while the Blue Jackets will counter with Joonas Korpisalo.

 Brad Marchand–Patrice Bergeron–Danton Heinen